civilservicelgbt/civilservicelgbt.github.io/_publications/2020-05-27-pride-on-comms-toolkit.md

 ## Social Media

-Be sure to tag us on social media and use the hashtag #PrideON and #Yearofinclusion.
+Be sure to tag us on social media and use the hashtag #PrideON and #CivilServicePride.
 We will share your content throughout the month.

 <!-- Include this line to process the Markdown and format the content properly -->